bikash/RFKaggleTitanic/README.md

 http://www.kaggle.com/c/titanic-gettingStarted

 #Steps for Kaggle Competition
-Install R.

-Clone this github repository.

-Download data from Kaggle.
+1. Download data from Kaggle.
 We will be using the data from 2 Kaggle competitions
 Titanic: Machine Learning from Disaster
 Download data from http://www.kaggle.com/c/titanic-gettingStarted/data